promitbasak/Covid-19_bd_extended/README.md

 I think this is a good practice for today.
 It's pretty late to sleep.
 So I finish it here.
 I will do some more work on it, if something comes to my mind.

-## All the data here are collected until April 10, 2020.
-I may not upadate readme anymore, but I will try to upload new datasets and figures everyday.
+## Note: All the data here are collected until April 10, 2020.
+I may not upadate readme anymore, but I will try to upload new datasets and figures everyday in `assets` folder.